 Farida Sohrabji, PhD

-Professor and Associate Department Chair, Neuroscience and Experimental Therapeutics
+Associate Department Chair, Department of Neuroscience and Experimental Therapeutics

 Farida Sohrabji, PhD, is the Joseph Shelton Professor of Neuroscience and associate department chair of Neuroscience and Experimental Therapeutics.
 Dr. Sohrabji obtained a joint doctoral degree in Neurobiology & Biopsychology from the University of Rochester in Rochester, New York, and completed her post-doctoral training at Columbia University, College of Physicians and Surgeons, New York.
 She joined the faculty of Texas A&M College of Medicine in 1998.

 Dr. Sohrabji directs a federally funded research program that focuses on sex and age differences in cerebrovascular disease, specifically biochemical and behavioral changes that occur in stroke-related injury, including brain-immune interactions, biomarkers and therapeutics for ischemic stroke.
 She is a Fellow of the American Heart Association (Stroke Council) and a member of the inaugural class Presidential Impact Fellows at the Texas A&M University.